High-Degrees-of-Freedom Dynamic Neural Fields for Robot Self-Modeling and Motion Planning: Method

-To enforce that the joint configuration found and every step of the optimization is within the joint limits, after each step of size $\eta$ the joint values are projected back into the $k$-dimensional ball representing the permissible ranges:
+The final ReLU activation at $\Phi_{\text{MLP}}$'s output unit for $\sigma$ is removed to produce non-zero gradients.
+To enforce that the final joint configuration and every step of the optimization are within the joint limits, after each step of size $\eta$ the joint values are projected back into the $k$-dimensional ball representing the permissible ranges:

-If only the inverse kinematic problem is considered, random initializations of the start configuration can accelerate the optimization process to find a configuration that results in a target point's occupation.
+If only the inverse kinematics task is required, random initializations of the configuration can accelerate the optimization.

 \textbf{Motion planning: Configuration space.} For more complex constraints and in the presence of obstacles, customary motion planning algorithms can be used with the self-model.
-Any planning algorithm using configuration space information, that is a binary map over the $k$-dimensional space of possible configurations indicating which configuration is collision-free, is compatible with the neural-field-implicit kinematic model.
-Given the high-DOFs neural density field and information about obstacle(s) in the scene, a configuration is valid if the maximum density of the robot among $N$ uniformly sampled points from the volume of the obstacle $O_v$ is below a threshold.
-Consequently, sampling-based motion planning methods that search the configuration space such as Probabilistic Road Map \cite{kavraki1996probabilistic} or Rapidly-Expanding Random Trees \cite{lavalle1998rapidly}, can be used.
-The membership in the configuration space can be evaluated as:
+Any planning algorithm using the configuration space, that is the binary map over the $k$-dimensional space of possible configurations indicating which configuration is collision-free, is compatible with the implicit kinematic model.
+Given the neural density field and information about obstacle(s) in the scene, a configuration is valid if the maximum density of the robot among $N$ uniformly sampled points from the volume of the obstacle $O_v$ is below a threshold.
+Thus, sampling-based motion planning methods that search the configuration space, such as Probabilistic Roadmap \cite{kavraki1996probabilistic} or Rapidly-exploring Random Trees (RRT) \cite{lavalle1998rapidly}, can be used.
+The membership in the configuration space is queried as: